LegalHackers/OTL/OTL_v01.md

-"Legal Hackers" is a registered trademark (the "Mark") of Legal Hackers LLC.
+"Legal Hackers" (the "Mark") is a trademark of Legal Hackers LLC.
 Legal Hackers hereby grants you a free, non-exclusive, worldwide, irrevocable, sublicensable, perpetual right and license to use the Mark for non-commercial purposes.
 This license will automatically terminate, and you shall cease to use it, if: